What is Brand Promotion? Strategies for Building a Strong Brand Identity

 What is brand promotion and how does it differ from traditional advertising?

-What are the key components of a strong brand identity?
+What are the 7 types of brand promotion?

 What role does emotional branding play in building customer loyalty?